 You’ve just finished talking with Dad on the phone, and have a sense that something isn’t quite right.
 While it was a good chat, his memory lapses were alarming.
 He reassured you that he is perfectly fine – that he’s eating very well (although he could not recall what he had for lunch), taking his medications, and having no issue staying on top of the household chores.
-If you are interested in learning about senior care solutions that can help keep a loved one safe, a great first step would be to set up an in-home assessment from a trustworthy home care provider like Hearts at Home In-Home Care, the experts in home health in Overland Park, Kansas and the surrounding communities.
+If you are interested in learning about senior care solutions that can help keep a loved one safe, a great first step would be to set up an in-home assessment from a trustworthy senior home care provider like Hearts at Home In-Home Care.
 This allows a highly trained, objective third party professional to talk to a senior within the comfort and familiarity of home, while assessing various critical areas.

 The Older Adult’s General Wellbeing

 Over the course of the consultation, the home care expert will learn how the older adult is feeling, both emotionally and physically.

 - Is she or he lonely or bored?

 - Physically active?

 - Steady and balanced, or vulnerable for a fall?

 - Is the older adult forgetful?

 - Are there concerns with wandering, agitation, aggression, confusion?

 - Does he or she seem capable of effectively managing the household?